cmu-delphi/covidcast-indicators/validator/PLANS.md

 * Improve efficiency by grouping all_frames by geo type and signal name instead of reading data in again via read_geo_signal_combo_files().
 * Fix deprecated signals being tested for checking_dates after their deprecation date
-  * covidcast.metadata includes flag for deprecation?
+  * Does covidcast.metadata include flag for deprecation?
 * Which, if any, specific geo_ids are missing (get list from historical data)
 * Check for duplicate rows
 * Check explicitly for large spikes (avg_val check can detect jumps in average value)